On the Mysteries of MAX NAE-SAT: Calculus of Variations for MAX CUT and MAX NAE- 3 -SAT

+Our strategy for proving this theorem is to define analogs of moment functions for assignments to this particular instance, so that the observations from the previous sections still apply and the same argument goes through.
+A detailed proof can be found in Appendix~\ref{appendix:explicit_gap}.
+We remark that by dropping the requirement that $x_{-\bv} = -x_\bv$ the same construction can be used to give a gap instance for monotone MAX NAE-SAT as well.

-\section{Calculus of Variations for MAX CUT and MAX NAE-$\{3\}$-SAT}
+\section{Calculus of Variations for MAX CUT and MAX NAE-\texorpdfstring{$\{3\}$}{3}-SAT}

-In this section, we give a precise analytical condition for the optimal RPR$^2$ rounding function for MAX NAE-$\{3\}$-SAT using what is known as \emph{Fredholm integral equation of the second kind}.
+In this section we uses calculus of variations to show that the optimal RPR$^2$ rounding function for MAX NAE-$\{3\}$-SAT satisfies a \emph{Fredholm integral equation of the second kind}.
 To help illustrate our techniques, we also perform this analysis for the simpler case of MAX-CUT, giving an alternative description for the optimal rounding function found by O'Donnell and Wu~\cite{OW08}.